lalohuerta/UFOs/README.md

 ## Summary

-This created website can be used for looking through differents filters but one thing that could be improved is the case sensitive in those filters.
+This created website contains a lot of information and you can look through many differents filters but one thing that could be improved is the case sensitive in those filters.
 This is a recommendation